Sunday, June 9–Saturday, 15, 2024

 During these sessions as an entire group we come together to talk about what we learned during the day and what we should expect for tomorrow.
 The campers get to work alongside of their camp counselors as well as a faculty member to discuss the exciting knowledge that they gained that day.
 These are great sessions and everyone really enjoys putting the pieces of the knowledge puzzle together.

 During this session campers will work with faculty and staff from our college to learn the basics of how to complete a physical exam.
-Working with their camp dogs, they will put these newly acquires skills to work as they examine their dogs to ensure that they are indeed healthy.
+Working with their camp dogs, they will put these newly acquired skills to work as they examine their dogs to ensure that they are indeed healthy.
 It is a great way for the campers to use their new stethoscopes which everyone receives as participant in our Boiler Vet Camp.

 Blood brings with it much information.
 Campers will spend time learning the invaluable information which veterinarians learn from a drop of blood.
 Whether it be what the blood cells look like or it be the normal enzymes which are in the patient's blood, all of this information gives a great picture of the general health of the dog.

 This exciting lab allows campers to learn about and even see the many different types of parasites, both internal and external.
 These may be worms or even ticks and other creatures, but as a veterinarian, one must know the many different ones and how they affect the patient.
 During this lab the campers will become a parasite detective to discover if their dog has any parasites.

 Spending a week on the greatest Big 10 University campus is fun, but now you get to know the fun facts about our great University.
 There are many sites to see.
 Along with your camp team, you will race the other camp teams to complete this scavenger hunt for some cool prizes.